Skip to content

 United Way of the Midlands

-Beaver Valley Senior Center, Inc. (St. Edward)
+Norfolk Senior Citizens' Center, Inc.

 Congregate meals are provided to qualified individuals.
 The meal must meet 1/3 of the daily recommended dietary needs of adults 60 and over, including the requirements of the Older Americans Act and state and local laws.